 An independent board is a fundamental principle of governance.
-We believe that the majority of our directors must be independent in accordance with legal requirements, and consistent with the independence criteria of the regulations of the SEC and rules of the NYSE.
+We believe that the majority of our directors must be independent in accordance with applicable Canadian legal requirements and guidelines, and consistent with the independence criteria of the regulations of the SEC and rules of the NYSE.

 The Governance committee and the Board review the independence of each Board member and nominated director against these criteria once a year.
-It also reviews family relationships and associations with companies that have relationships with TransCanada when it reviews director independence.
+The Governance Committee also reviews family relationships and associations with companies that have relationships with TransCanada when it reviews director independence.

 The Board has determined that all of the nominated directors are independent, except for Mr. Girling because of his role as President and CEO.
-Other than Mr. Girling, none of the directors have a direct or indirect material relationship with TransCanada that could reasonably be expected to interfere with the exercise of their independent judgment.
+Other than Mr. Girling, none of the directors have a direct or indirect material relationship with TransCanada that could reasonably be expected to interfere with the exercise of his or her independent judgment.